Car Scrappage Schemes

 As a result, many owners of diesel and older petrol vehicles will be considering what to do next.

 For many, the answer lies with a scrappage scheme.
 Though they previously would have hoped to sell their car on, trends in the market mean car scrappage schemes are becoming increasingly popular.

-The government had been considering proposing a nationwide car scrappage scheme.
-This would compensate drivers for exchanging their high-polluting cars in.
+The government had been considering proposing a nationwide car scrappage scheme which would compensate drivers for exchanging their high-polluting cars.

 They are yet to introduce a nationwide car scrappage scheme.
 Some councils have been appealing to the government to support local car scrappage schemes, in order to improve air quality.

 Scrappage schemes for Londoners